-What if I don't maintain my "status" and fall "out of status"?
+What if I do not maintain my "status" and fall "out of status"?

 Falling out of status will result in serious consequences.
 It will also greatly affect any hopes of applying for benefits or for changing status later.
-It is very important to stay "in status".
+It is very important to stay "in status."
 If you fall "out of status" you must apply for reinstatement within 5 months.

-What are common reasons student falls "out of status"?
+What are common reasons а student falls "out of status"?

-- Getting off-campus employment without authorization - Failure to make satisfactory progress toward their degree (failing too many classes) - Failure to complete full-time enrollment each term or request a reduced course load - Failure to complete a transfer from one school to another with USCIS - Failure to inform USCIS of the need to extend the academic program - Failure to report a new address within 10 days of moving
+- Getting off-campus employment without authorization. - Working more than the allotted 20 hours per week during the Fall/Spring semester while taking classes. - Failure to make satisfactory progress toward their degree (failing too many classes). - Failure to complete full-time enrollment each term or request a reduced course load. - Failure to complete a transfer from one school to another with USCIS. - Failure to inform USCIS of the need to extend the academic program. - Failure to report a new address within 10 days of moving.